nielstanis/cphdevfest2023/Notes.md

 ## Lab 9 Cosign Container

 Now we need to add both the signing and verification with Cosign into our build pipeline.
 This is seen in the steps with `cosign sign` and `cosign verify` below.
+Make sure you replace `GITHUBACCOUNT` with your own one.

 ```yaml
 name: container